Arthur Sandbach

-Early career
+Early life and education

-Arthur Edmund Sandbach was born on 30 July 1859, the third son of Henry Robertson Sandbach of Hafodunos Hall in Denbighshire, a wealthy Anglo-Welsh landowner.
+Sandbach was born on 30 July 1859, the third son of Henry Robertson Sandbach of Hafodunos Hall in Denbighshire, a wealthy Anglo-Welsh landowner.

+Sandbach was educated at Eton and the Royal Military Academy, Woolwich.

+Early life and military career

-Sandbach was educated at Eton College and the Royal Military Academy, Woolwich, following which he was commissioned in the Royal Engineers as a Lieutenant on 6 April 1879.
-He served in the Anglo-Egyptian War of 1882, seeing action at the Battle of Tel-el-Kebir, the 1885 Sudan Campaign, the 1886–87 Burmese Expedition, and the Sikkim Expedition of 1888.
-He was promoted to Captain on 1 April 1889, and in 1891 served as the aide-de-camp to Major-General Elles, commanding the Hazara Expedition of 1891.
-He was promoted to Major in November 1897, and during the Nile Expedition of 1898 he held the post of assistant adjutant-general in the Egyptian army, where he was mentioned in despatches and appointed a brevet Lieutenant-Colonel.
+Following Woolwich, Sandbach was commissioned in the Royal Engineers as a lieutenant on 6 April 1879.
+He served in the Anglo-Egyptian War of 1882, seeing action at the Battle of Tel-el-Kebir, the 1885 Sudan campaign, the 1886–87 Burmese Expedition, and the Sikkim Expedition of 1888.
+He was promoted to captain on 1 April 1889, and in 1891 served as the aide-de-camp to Major General William Elles, commanding the Hazara Expedition of 1891.
+He attended the Staff College, Camberley from 1896–97 and was promoted to major in November 1897, and during the Nile Expedition of 1898 he held the post of assistant adjutant general in the Egyptian army, where he was mentioned in despatches and appointed a brevet lieutenant colonel.

-On returning from Egypt at the start of 1899, Sandbach was appointed as the Military Secretary to the Viceroy of India, a post he held until November, when the outbreak of the Second Boer War meant that he was sent to South Africa.
-He worked on the staff in South Africa as assistant adjutant-general, for which he was awarded the Distinguished Service Order as well as a second mention in despatches.
+On returning from Egypt at the start of 1899, Sandbach was appointed as the military secretary to the viceroy of India, a post he held until November, when the outbreak of the Second Boer War meant that he was sent to South Africa.
+He worked on the staff in South Africa as assistant adjutant general, for which he was later awarded the Distinguished Service Order (DSO) as well as a second mention in despatches.

-Returning from South Africa in 1902, he married the Hon.
-Ida Douglas-Pennant, a daughter of George Douglas-Pennant, 2nd Baron Penrhyn, with whom he would have one daughter.
 In 1904, he returned again to India where he was appointed to command the 1st Sappers and Miners, the senior Indian engineer regiment.
-Accordingly, he was promoted to the brevet rank of Colonel in February 1904, and the substantive rank of Lieutenant-Colonel in April 1905.
-In 1907 he relinquished command of the 1st Sappers, and returned to England, where he was appointed Officer Commanding Royal Engineers at Aldershot and took the (partly honorary) position as chair of a Territorial Force county association.
-In 1910, he transferred to Irish Command as the Chief Engineer.
-In this post, he was given a substantive promotion to Colonel and a temporary rank of Brigadier-General.
+Accordingly, he was promoted to the brevet rank of colonel in February 1904, and the substantive rank of lieutenant colonel in April 1905.
+In 1907 he relinquished command of the 1st Sappers and returned to England, where he was appointed Officer Commanding Royal Engineers at Aldershot and took the (partly honorary) position as chairman of a Territorial Force (TF) county association.
+In 1910, he transferred to Irish Command as its chief engineer.
+In this post, he was given a substantive promotion to colonel in April, following which he was placed on the half-pay list, which lasted until October, whereupon he was made a temporary brigadier general.
+He was also made a Companion of the Order of the Bath in June of that year.